Skip to navigation Skip to content

 FAA to attend scholarship interview

-The appropriate mode of transport from Geraldton to Perth is an economy class bus journey.
-Due to the bus schedules, Jenny would have to travel on the day prior to the interview and then return on the day after the interview.
+The appropriate mode of transport from Narrogin to Perth is an economy class bus journey.
+Due to the bus schedules, Jenny would have to travel the day prior to the interview and then return the day after the interview.
 This would require meals and accommodation for 2 nights in Perth.
 Due to Jenny's age, a supervisor or family member would need to also travel to supervise Jenny for the 2 nights.

 It is more cost-effective to approve a flight for Jenny to travel to and from the interview on the same day.
 Whilst the flight is more expensive than the bus ticket, it is more cost-effective when considering the additional costs associated with supervisor or family member travel and 2 nights of meals and accommodation costs.